 This six-month experience was life changing for me.
 I remember driving in the middle of the night thinking how much more rewarding this was than being the big-shot executive that I had once been.
 At that point, I was one of the biggest names in the retail side of the fast-growing natural foods industry.
 Five years later I was anonymously driving a cab through the “mean-streets” of Phoenix.
 Society would say that this was a tremendous fall.
 I was losing my house and was hustling in the middle of the night (in constant danger) to have just enough money to pay the bills and put food on the table.
 But the realization that I wasn’t alone and that I needed to count the blessings that I had hit me like a ton of bricks.
 So many of my passengers had such sad or inspirational stories to tell.
 I would listen and sometimes share different aspects of my story of resilience with them.
 I started learning that people were generally good.
 Most people just want someone to listen to them and treat them with respect.
 I was discovering that people were generally the same, whether they were in the wealthiest or poorest parts of the city.

 Halloween season came along and I was asked to run a number of stores for that season.
 I found that I had become a better manager after the experience in the cab.
 I had become more empathetic and understanding.
+I also had done tremendous work on my temper.

 During this Halloween season I got a call and was asked to do a grocery consulting job for a natural food retailer in Jackson Hole, Wyoming.
 A couple weeks after Halloween I took a five-day trip to Wyoming.
 This store owner had just bought the store.
 He had never been in the grocery business before and was realizing that he quickly needed help.
 There were so many areas of opportunity where I helped him with the business while I was there.
 He kept me on retainer to keep helping him once I returned to Arizona.